bcExpt1123/django-graphql-project-template/README.md

 # Project Overview

-This project is template project to use to scaffold or create the initial structure to your graphql application using `django`, `graphene-django`, `djangorestframework` and `django-filter`.
+This project is template project to use to scaffold or create the initial structure of your graphql application using `django`, `graphene-django`, `djangorestframework` and `django-filter`.

 **PROJECT STRUCTURE**